Maternal & Child Health

 SPH MC 725: Women, Children and Adolescents: A Public Health Approach

-Women, Children and Adolescents: Public Health Approaches This course introduces students to the principles and practices of public health and maternal and child health.
-Using the life-course perspective, this course examines the social determinants of health and development of women, infants, children and adolescents.
-Selected current topics, such as asthma, adolescent pregnancy, infant mortality, and childhood obesity, are studied in depth and used to illustrate how problems are understood, their distribution in diverse populations, and the content and quality of programs required to address them.
-Throughout the course, special attention is given to the impact of poverty, poor access to health care, and racial inequities on the health of families, as well as to the strengths that individuals and communities bring to the creation of solutions.
+This course introduces students to the principles and practices of public health and maternal and child health.
+Using the life course perspective, the course examines how infants, children, women and families develop in the context of biologic and social determinants of health, as they play out over a lifetime and across generations.
+Selected current topics--such as asthma, adolescent pregnancy, infant mortality, and childhood obesity--are studied in depth and used to illustrate how problems are understood, their distribution in diverse populations, and the content and quality of programs required to address them.
+Throughout the course, special attention is given to the impact of poverty, poor access to health care, and racial inequalities on the health of families, as well as to the strengths that individuals and communities bring to the creation of solutions.
 By the end of the course students will be able to formulate an MCH-related public health question, conduct and write a literature review, and write a policy memo.
 MC725 is the first required course in the MCH sequence.

 SPH MC 730: Leading to Face Challenges and Achieve Results in Public Health

-Issues related to the perinatal period from the framework of epidemiologic methods will be examined in this course through critical review of epidemiologic studies and exploration of measurement, design and data issues for this population.
-The course will examine the effect of social conditions, perinatal exposures and programmatic strategies for maternal and infant health.
+Issues related to the perinatal period from the framework of epidemiologic methods will be examined in this course through critical review of epidemiologic studies and exploration of measurement, design and data.
+Key issues to be examined include maternal and infant mortality and morbidity, cesarean birth, preterm birth, breastfeeding and child development, with a special focus on disparities in these outcomes.
 Participants will review various sources of perinatal epidemiologic data, and will address classification issues and challenges in assessing pregnancy exposures and outcomes related to these data sources.
-The final course project will require a formal, written literature review as well as an NIH-style study proposal on a perinatal issue.
+The final course project involves working with fellow students on the development of a poster and an abstract for submission to a national research meeting based on an original analysis of a public database.

 SPH MC 763: Maternal and Child Health Policy Making

 This course explores the process by which U.S. national and state policymakers allocate resources to mothers and children.
-Beginning with an analysis of the evolution of U.S. maternal and child health (MCH) policy, it utilizes general policy models and case studies to examine the special features of legislative, executive, administrative, and judicial policy making in MCH.
-The course examines how policy making in MCH has traditionally been characterized by a greater reliance on regulatory and judicial bodies, as well as the frequent use of mothers and children as political symbols.
+Beginning with an analysis of the evolution of U.S. maternal and child health (MCH) policy, it uses case studies of MCH issues such as paid family leave, maternal mortality, breast cancer and child vaccination to examine the special features of legislative, executive, administrative, and judicial policy making in MCH.
+The course examines how policy making in MCH has traditionally been characterized by the frequent use of mothers and children as political symbols rather than providing actual health benefits.
 This course is taught in seminar format with weekly readings and student-led discussion.

-SPH MC 785: Introduction to Sexual and Reproductive Health Advocacy
+SPH MC 785: Reproductive Health Advocacy: From Rights to Justice

-This course prepares students to design, lead, or collaborate in advocacy efforts around reproductive health policy in the United States.
-It allows students to focus on an array of issues related to women?s fertility and its regulation and to use multiple frameworks--public health science, law, social history, religion and politics--to frame and argue their positions for purposes of advocacy.
+This course prepares students to critically re-evaluate, strengthen, and argue their positions on matters related to the control of sex and reproduction.
+It allows student to focus on an array of issues related to women's fertility and its regulation and to use multiple frameworks--public health science, law, social history, religion and politics--to identify their values and frame and argue their positions for purposes of advocacy.
 The course begins with an overview of the social and political history of fertility control and current reproductive health services and policies.
-We then examine debates at the state and national levels in preparation for advocacy skill-building and practice, including a visit to the State House, interaction with a panel of advocacy organizations, participation in mock legislative hearings, and the writing of an ?op ed? article for a local or national newspaper.
-By the end of the course students demonstrate enhanced competence in critical analysis, argument, writing and presentation to audiences that range from public officials to the readers of popular press.
-Interested students may append the course with directed study or practicum with Prof. McCloskey to complete a project at a reproductive health advocacy organization.
+We then examine debates at the state and national levels in preparation for advocacy skill-building and practice, including a visit to the State House, interaction with a panel of advocacy organizations, participation in mock legislative hearings, and the writing of a fact sheet and op-ed article for a local or national newspaper.
+Students gain skills in critical analysis, argument, writing and presentation to government and lay audiences.

 This course focuses on low-income immigrants in the U.S. and applies a family and community health perspective to the study of their health and well-being.
-It begins with an overview of how political, economic, cultural factors at the global and local levels shape the migration patters and health of immigrants and refugees.
+It begins with an overview of how political, economic, cultural factors at the global and local levels shape the migration patterns and health of immigrants and refugees.
 We then examine specific immigrant groups and health issues, with attention to interventions that engage community members in taking action.
 Students will gain critical skills in contextual analysis, community based participatory research, and project design.
-This class counts for MC, SB, and IH concentration credit.

 SPH MC 795: The Health of Adolescents and Emerging Adults